nsacyber/unfetter/index.md

         <div class="col text-center">
             <p>
-                Unfetter Analytic is a prototype that allows developers to gain familiarity with the ATT&CK™ framework to measure the effectiveness of their analytics.
-Write analytics and map them to the MITRE ATT&CK™ techniques you want to detect.
+                Unfetter Analytic is a prototype that allows developers to gain familiarity with the ATT&amp;CK&trade; framework to measure the effectiveness of their analytics.
+Write analytics and map them to the MITRE ATT&amp;CK&trade; techniques you want to detect.
 When the analytic event is created, the Kibana display shows the context around the event.
             </p>
             <a href="analytics-overview.html" class="btn btn-primary btn-aqua">Learn  More</a>